mebobby2/SFML_Game_Development/README.md

 3. Make sure the C++ Compiler and Standard Library is set to C++11 with Clang and libc++
 4. Compile and run the skeleton template.

-## Upto Page 128 - Pausing the game
+## Upto Page 129 - The loading screen – sample

+Before doing that - implement the Application.hpp and Application.cpp class first.
+It replaces Game.hpp